The Forestry Act

 To encourage long-term reforestation by private individuals and/or organizations, the Government shall establish a reforestation fund.
 The sources of funding shall be as follows:

-2. A reciprocation fund provided by those who undertake development of hillsides;
+2. A reciprocation fund provided by those undertaking hillside development;

-3. Penalty fines for violation of this Act;
+3. Penalty fines for violations of this Act;

 4. Allocations from the engineering budget for water resource development projects;